gristlabs/grist-help/help/limits.md

 From time to time, during upgrades and operational transitions, individual Grist documents may become inaccessible for a period of some seconds.
 Please bear this in mind when using Grist's API.

+## Legacy limits

+Older free personal plans have the following limits:

+* 10 documents per site
+* No workspaces
+* 100,000 rows

+To determine if you're on a legacy personal site, click on your site name (@your-name) in the top left.
+Personal sites on the legacy plan will say "Personal Site (Legacy)" in the dropdown menu.

+On the current Free plan, all personal and team sites share the same limits as described above and on our [pricing page.](https://www.getgrist.com/pricing)